Get offer plus promotions and updates. Review our privacy policy.

-Back to Blog
+Back to BlogHome Security Systems

 Shatterproof Glass for Home Security: A Worthwhile Investment?

-April 3, 2020
+|April 3, 2020

-shatterproof glass in your first-floor windows is one way to deter intruders,
+Installing shatterproof glass in your first-floor windows is one way to deter intruders, but homeowners should consider all of their options

 Most homeowners understand that when it comes to home security, first-floor windows are one of the most vulnerable parts of any house.
 While most burglars still prefer to enter through a door, windows are their second most common point of entry.
 Standard window glass can be shattered in seconds, and a dangerous criminal can be inside your home an instant later.